FelixLoether/Resizer/README.md

 ### Resizer
 Resizer is a utility class that helps resizing images to a set of given sizes.

-#### Instance variables
+#### Attributes
-- `sizes`: A dict containing two-tuples (width, height) and three-tuples (width, height, format) for each of the sizes (keys).
+- `sizes`: A dict containing two-tuples (width, height) and/or three-tuples (width, height, format) for each of the sizes (keys).
+If format is specified for a size, the result image will always be in that format.
+Otherwise, it remains in the original image's format.
+- `adaption_mode`: A string indicating what to do with images that are smaller than some of the sizes.

+	- `"ignore"`: Don't generate an image for the sizes that are larger than this one.
+	- `"resize"`: Resize the image to be as large as the larger sizes.
+	- `"downsize"`: Let the images for the larger sizes be smaller than the size.
+	- `"throw"`: Throw a `ValueError` if the image is smaller than at least one of the sizes.
-- `precise`: A boolean indicating what to do with images of different aspect ratios than what given sizes.
+- `precise`: A boolean indicating what to do with images of different aspect ratios than the given sizes.
 If False, the given sizes' width and height are treated as "max width" and "max height".
-If True, trying to resize images of a different aspect ratio will throw a `ValueError` or crop the images depending on the `crop` variable.
+If True, trying to resize images of a different aspect ratio will throw a `ValueError` or crop the images depending on the `crop` attribute.
 - `crop`: A boolean indicating whether the images should be automatically cropped to fit the given dimensions or not.
 If True, images of a different aspect ratio are cropped to the closest possible width and height that fit the aspect ratios.

     Example: